 Performance outcomes Acceptable outcomes Complies Comments Flood risk management minimises the impact on property and appropriately protects the health and safety of persons at risk of Extreme, high or significant flood hazard, and: (a) indicates the position and path of all safe evacuation routes off the site; and (b) if the site contains or is within 100 metres of a flood hazard area, hazard warning signage and depth indicators are provided at key hazard points, such as at floodway crossings.
-AO12 No acceptable outcome is provided. n/a See comment for AO1.
-Note-A Material change of use or Reconfiguring a lot that involves new gross floor area or increases the number of persons living, working or residing in the 'Extreme flood hazard area' identified on the Flood hazard overlay map (OM006a-o) is supported by a Flood Emergency Evacuation Plan prepared by suitably qualified persons having regard to Floodplain Management in Australia: Best Practice Principles and Guidelines (2000), prepared by Standing Committee on Agriculture and Resource Management (SCARM), CSIRO.
+Note-A Material change of use or Reconfiguring a lot that involves new gross floor area or increases the number of persons living, working or residing in the 'Extreme flood hazard area' identified on the Flood persons having regard to Floodplain Management in Australia: Best Practice Principles and Guidelines (2000), prepared by Standing Committee on Agriculture and Resource Management (SCARM), CSIRO.
+AO12 No acceptable outcome is provided.
+Proposed Lots 251, 252, 354 and 355 contain small pockets of mapped flood hazard.
+These pockets are very disjointed and are entirely confined to a narrow band along the unnamed waterway/continuation of the Amaroo Estate drainage network.
+All proposed lots will have sufficient developable area outside these limited flood hazard areas.

-Performance outcomes Acceptable out comes Complies Comments

-Significant flood hazard a rea, Low flood ha azard area or Potential flood ha azard area

-PO13 AO13 n/a See comment

-Development, where No acceptable outcome IS for AO1.

-involving Reconfiguring a provided.

-lot, is located and designed

-to:

-(a) maintain

-hydrological function

-of the premises;

-(b) not increase the

-number of people

-calculated to be at

-risk from flooding; (c) minimises the flood

-impact on adjoining

-premises; (d) ensure the safety of

-(d) ensure the safety of all persons by

-ensuring that a

-proportion of

-buildings are set

-above the defined

-flood level;

-(e) reduce the carriage

-of debris in flood

-waters;

-(f) reduce property

-damage; and

-(g) provide flood

-immune access to

-buildings.

-Note-Where the development is

-located in a 'Potential flood hazard

-area' identified on the Flood hazard overlay maps (OM006a-o) and

-there is no defined flood level a

-hydraulic (flood hazard assessment) report prepared by a RPEQ is

-required in substantiation of an

-alternative outcome is required or the

-defined flood level from the adjacent representative hazard zone is used.
+Perf ormance outcomes Acceptable outcomes Complies Comments Sign Significant flood hazard area, Low flood hazard area or Potential flood hazard area involv lot, Blopment, where ving Reconfiguring a is located and gned to: maintain hydrological function of the AO13 No acceptable outcome is provided. ~ Proposed Lots 251, 252, 354 and 355 contain small pockets of mapped flood hazard.
+These pockets are very disjointed and are (b) premises; not increase the number of people calculated to be at risk from flooding; entirely confined to a narrow band along the unnamed waterway/continuation of the Amaroo Estate drainage network. (c) minimises the flood impact on adjoining premises; All proposed lots will have sufficient developable area (d) ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; outside these limited flood hazard areas. (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings. located area' hazard and the a hy assess RPEQ of an require from the Where the development is d in a 'Potential flood hazard identified on the Flood doverlay maps (OM006a-o) ere is no defined flood level ydraulic (flood hazard sment) report prepared by a is required in substantiation alternative outcome is ed or the defined flood level he adjacent representative zone is used.